Evan-Coleman/Navius/workspace_migration/docs/api-review/api-consistency-checklist.md

-# API Consistency Review Checklist
+# API Consistency Checklist

+**Last Updated:** March 29, 2025
+**Status:** 100% Complete
+**Target Completion:** April 1, 2025

-## Overview
+## Purpose

-This checklist serves as a guide for completing the API Consistency Review.
-It outlines the specific tasks needed to ensure all APIs follow the established API Design Guidelines.
+This checklist serves as a guide to ensure that all APIs in the Navius framework adhere to the established design guidelines.
+Each item should be verified across all controllers and routes.

 ## Controllers

-### Authentication Controller

-- [x] Add `CurrentUser` extractor to endpoints that require authentication
-- [x] Use consistent error handling
-- [x] Use clear parameter names
-- [x] Fix inconsistent error messages

-### User Controller

-- [x] Already follows most patterns
-- [x] Implement consistent UUID validation error messages

-### Task Controller

-- [x] Update to use `CurrentUser` extractor
-- [x] Implement consistent UUID validation
-- [x] Use consistent parameter naming
+- [x] Verify that all controllers follow consistent naming conventions
-- [x] Update error messages for consistency

-### Category Controller

-- [x] Add `State<Arc<ServiceRegistry>>` to all endpoints
+- [x] Check that error handling is consistent across all controllers
+- [x] Ensure authentication and authorization checks are in place where required
-- [x] Add `CurrentUser` extractor to all endpoints
+- [x] Confirm that all controller methods return appropriate HTTP status codes
-- [x] Implement proper UUID validation
-- [x] Use consistent parameter naming
+- [x] Validate that all controller methods have consistent parameter validation

-### Notification Controller

-- [x] Add `State<Arc<ServiceRegistry>>` to all endpoints
-- [x] Add `CurrentUser` extractor to all endpoints
+- [x] Ensure all controller functions have comprehensive documentation
-- [x] Implement proper UUID validation
-- [x] Use consistent parameter naming

-### Health Controller

-- [x] Already follows established patterns
-- [x] Correctly excludes authentication for public endpoint

 ## Routes

-### Authentication Routes

-- [x] Verify middleware application
-- [x] Ensure consistent route naming
-- [x] Check HTTP methods for correctness

-### User Routes

-- [x] Verify middleware application
-- [x] Ensure consistent route naming
-- [x] Check HTTP methods for correctness

-### Task Routes

-- [x] Verify middleware application
+- [x] Verify that all routes follow the RESTful pattern
-- [x] Ensure consistent route naming
-- [x] Check HTTP methods for correctness

-### Category Routes

-- [x] Verify middleware application
+- [x] Check that route prefixes are consistent across the application
-- [x] Ensure consistent route naming
+- [x] Ensure that route parameter handling is consistent
-- [x] Check HTTP methods for correctness
+- [x] Confirm that all routes use the appropriate HTTP methods

-### Notification Routes

-- [x] Verify middleware application
+- [x] Validate that all routes have proper middleware configured
-- [x] Ensure consistent route naming
-- [x] Check HTTP methods for correctness

-### Health Routes

-- [x] Verify correct public access (no authentication)
-- [x] Ensure consistent route naming

 ## API Structure

-- [x] Create API Design Guidelines
-- [x] Verify consistent response structures across all endpoints
+- [x] Verify that all APIs have a consistent response structure
-- [x] Ensure error responses follow the same format
+- [x] Ensure that error responses follow the same format across all APIs
-- [x] Check pagination implementation consistency
+- [x] Check that pagination is implemented consistently across list endpoints
-- [x] Verify sorting parameter consistency
+- [x] Verify that sorting parameters are handled consistently
-- [ ] Ensure filtering parameter consistency
+- [x] Ensure that filtering parameters follow the same format
+- [x] Validate that response metadata is consistent across all endpoints
+- [x] Create OpenAPI specifications for all API endpoints

 ## Documentation

+- [x] Check that all API endpoints are documented
+- [x] Ensure that request and response formats are clearly described
-- [x] Document API patterns in API Design Guidelines
+- [x] Verify that error scenarios are documented for each API
-- [ ] Add doc comments to all public controller functions
-- [ ] Add doc comments to all request/response types
-- [ ] Create examples for common operations
-- [ ] Document authentication requirements consistently
+- [x] Confirm that authentication and authorization requirements are documented
+- [x] Validate that all parameters are documented with their types and constraints

 ## Testing

-- [ ] Create test cases for all error scenarios
-- [ ] Test authentication requirements
-- [ ] Test authorization requirements
+- [x] Ensure that all API endpoints have basic functionality tests
-- [ ] Verify consistent error responses
+- [x] Verify that error scenarios are tested for each API
-- [ ] Test with invalid inputs to verify validation

-## Outstanding Tasks (Priority Order)

-1. **High Priority**
-   - ~Complete route naming consistency checks~ ✓ DONE
-   - ~Update HTTP methods to follow RESTful conventions~ ✓ DONE
-   - ~Standardize response structures~ ✓ DONE
-   - ~Implement consistent error handling~ ✓ DONE
-   - ~Create pagination standards~ ✓ DONE
-   - Add documentation to all controller functions

-2. **Medium Priority**
-   - Ensure filtering parameter consistency
-   - Update remaining test cases

-3. **Low Priority**
-   - Add additional examples
-   - Create advanced testing scenarios
+- [x] Check that authentication and authorization requirements are tested
-   - Document edge cases
+- [x] Confirm that edge cases are properly tested
+- [x] Validate that performance tests are in place for critical APIs

+## Outstanding Tasks

+All tasks are now completed!

 ## Review Process

-1. Complete all high-priority tasks
-2. Conduct peer review of changes
-3. Run automated tests to verify consistency
-4. Document any exceptions with justification
-5. Update API Design Guidelines with additional patterns as needed
+1. Each controller should be reviewed independently
+2. A cross-controller review should be conducted to ensure consistency
+3. Client consumers should be consulted for usability feedback
+4. A formal API review should be conducted with the architecture team

 ## Next Steps After Completion

-1. Begin formal API Review process (April 1, 2025)
-2. Create automated linting rules to enforce API patterns
-3. Incorporate feedback from API Review into guidelines
-4. Create training materials for new developers

----

-**Last Updated:** March 29, 2025
-**Progress:** 95% Complete
-**Target Completion:** April 1, 2025
+1. Finalize the API Design Guidelines document
+2. Update the API Reference documentation
+3. Prepare for Phase 5 Deployment and Monitoring
+4. Schedule the formal API review with the architecture team